konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

 #### Uploading a Document to Konfuzio

-This tutorial will guide you on how to upload a document to the Konfuzio platform.
+This tutorial will guide you on how to upload a Document to the Konfuzio platform.

 Before starting, note that there are three possible ways to create a project on Konfuzio:

 1. Via the API (as shown in this tutorial)
 2. Using the web interface (for more information, watch the video tutorial at [help.konfuzio.com/quickstart/](https://chat.openai.com/c/help.konfuzio.com/quickstart/))
-3. By accepting an invitation to a ready project (in this case, no setup is necessary on your part)
+3. By accepting an invitation to a ready Project (in this case, no setup is necessary on your part)

-After setting up your project, you can start uploading documents.
+[After setting up your Project](https://dev.konfuzio.com/web/api-v3.html#create-a-project), you can start uploading Documents.
 Document uploading is accomplished by making a POST request to our Document creation endpoint.
 Unlike most endpoints, this one only supports multipart/form-data requests to accommodate file uploading, hence JSON-encoding your request is not necessary this time.

 #### Synchronous Document Upload

-This tutorial will guide you on how to perform a synchronous document upload to Konfuzio.
-In this mode, the server will wait for the document processing to finish before returning a response with the extracted data.
+This tutorial will guide you on how to perform a synchronous Document upload to Konfuzio.
+In this mode, the server will wait for the Document processing to finish before returning a response with the extracted data.

-After setting up your project, you can upload documents.
+After setting up your Project, you can upload Documents.
 This is done by making a POST request to our Document creation endpoint.
 This endpoint only supports multipart/form-data requests to facilitate file uploading, so you don't need to JSON-encode your request.

 ```bash
 curl --request POST\